UHMW-PE CNC Machining

 The maximum size of the part is determined by the machines available and the complexity of the part.

-CNC machining in UHMW-PE produces tough and abrasion-resistant parts, making it ideal for applications that are exposed to impact loads and abrasive materials.
+UHMW machining produces tough and abrasion-resistant parts, making it ideal for applications that are exposed to impact loads and abrasive materials.
 Common applications include wear plates and seals.
 UHMW-PE is susceptible to creep and is not ideal for applications in which the parts are under continuous stress.

 |Tensile Strength, Yield (MPa)||Elongation at Break (%)||Hardness (Shore D)||Heat Deflection Temperature (°C)||Melting Point (°C)|